 Living history museum with costumed interpreters demonstrating traditional crafts

-What is the best time of year to visit attractions in Estonia?
+When is the best season to visit attractions in Estonia?

 June-August for warm weather, long days (nearly 19h of daylight in midsummer), and all attractions open.
 May and September offer good weather with fewer tourists.
 December for Christmas Market atmosphere.